J’ai une petite anecdote à vous raconter.

 To decide on the colour palette and find harmony, I make my pantones and swatches sit next to each others so to look at the bigger picture – Just like when choosing a capsule wardrobe.
 Ideally, if it is pleasing to my eye, it should be good in 3D too.

-When I started painting the bedroom wall, I had took a step back a couple of times so to observe the general look and the transitioning from one room onto the next.
-Make sure it was cohesive…
+When I started painting the bedroom wall, I had took a step back a couple of times so to observe the general look and the transitioning from one room onto the next and make really sure it was cohesive.

 Room, exposure and light

-Before buying the first paint pot I could find… I had to think twice and take into account the sun exposure AND identify what wall I was actually going to paint.
-It seems silly but both are important !
+Even the sun exposure.
+It seems silly but it is important !
 Because you may know that : the light and colours will appear differently in a room that is facing North OR South and if the wall is next OR opposite the window…

 A/ Natural light coming from the North/East side seem cooler, almost blue whereas the light from the South/West side appears warmer, almost orange/yellow… This can have a big impact on the colour!